 It is quite normal to find this concept challenging at first.
 You are certainly not the only one struggling to master it.
 The advice is to start small, with a few events, and expand from there.
 As you practice more, you will find that your skills improve.

 To make it easier, we have built several Data Layer plugins / addons for your CMS.
-You can download it for free in the corresponding store!
+You can download them for free in the corresponding store!

 Key Points 🔑